mgr32/PsISEProjectExplorer/README.md

 * `<add key="DslCustomDictionary" value="task,serverrole,serverconnection,step" />` - additional dictionary of DSL elements (useful for ones that does not necessarily end with scriptblock).

-To modify keyboard shortcuts, edit PsISEProjectExplorer.psm1 file.
+To modify keyboard shortcuts, you need to edit PsISEProjectExplorer.psm1 file.

-##### How to build
+#### How to build

 * Open PsISEProjectExplorer.sln.
 * Select 'Release' configuration.